ucb-art/craft2-chip/README.md

 https://github.com/riscv/riscv-tools.
 But to get a basic installation, just the following steps are necessary.

-    # You may want to add the following two lines to your shell profile
-    export RISCV=/path/to/install/dir
-    export PATH=$RISCV/bin:$PATH
+    # setup your environment (do this every time you need to use the tools)
+    source enter.bash

+    # build the tools
+    mkdir install
+    source /opt/rh/devtoolset-2/enable
-    cd riscv-tools
+    cd rocket-chip/riscv-tools
     ./build.sh

 ### Compiling and running the Verilator simulation

-To compile the example design, run make in the "verisim" directory.
+To compile the craft2 design, run make in the "verisim" directory.
 This will elaborate the DefaultExampleConfig in the example project.
 It will produce an executable called simulator-example-DefaultExampleConfig.
 You can then use this executable to run any compatible RV64 code.
 For instance, to run one of the riscv-tools assembly tests.
+Note that there's no output upon successful completion.

     ./simulator-example-DefaultExampleConfig $RISCV/riscv64-unknown-elf/share/riscv-tests/isa/rv64ui-p-simple